Injuries to NBA stars Giannis, Ja dim start of postseason - KESQ

 AP Sports Writer

-Bucks coach Mike Budenholzer expressed cautious optimism regarding the status of Giannis Antetokounmpo after the two-time MVP left Milwaukee’s Eastern Conference playoff opener with a bruised lower back.

-Antetokounmpo isn’t the only prominent player already dealing with a health issue after the first weekend of the playoffs.
-Injuries to some of the NBA’s top stars have dimmed the start of the postseason, with title hopes possibly fading just as quickly depending on how bad they’re hurt.

-Budenholzer said Monday that Antetokounmpo underwent an MRI after the game that revealed “everything’s clean.”
-The Bucks lost 130-117 to the Miami Heat on Sunday and trail the best-of-7 series 1-0 heading into Game 2 on Wednesday night.

-“I would say he’s still sore, but I think progress,” Budenholzer said.
-“He’s getting some treatment.
-I think we’ll just continue to monitor him for the next day or two.
-We’re probably fortunate that (we have) two days between games.
-I think (we’re) still mostly positive, mostly optimistic, but we’ll see how he feels over the next day or two.”

-Injuries over the span of a couple hours Sunday also sidelined two-time All-Star Ja Morant of the Memphis Grizzlies and the Miami Heat’s Tyler Herro, keeping them from finishing their playoff openers.

 Anthony Davis scared Los Angeles Lakers fans by grabbing at his right shoulder and saying he couldn’t move his arm.

-Luckily for the Lakers, Davis rebounded from a stinger and returned for the start of the third quarter of their 128-112 victory over the Grizzlies.
+Luckily for the Lakers, Davis rebounded from a stinger and returned for the start of the third quarter.
+Yet injuries over the span of a couple hours Sunday sidelined two-time NBA MVP Giannis Antetokounmpo, two-time All-Star Ja Morant and Tyler Herro, keeping them from finishing their playoff openers.

+Injuries to some of the NBA’s top stars has dimmed the start of this postseason with title hopes possibly fading just as quickly depending on how bad they’re hurt.

+“We’ll monitor him and see how he does, see how he wakes up, how he feels,” Milwaukee coach Mike Budenholzer said of Antetokounmpo.

-Both Antetokounmpo and Morant were hurt on drives to the basket where each landed awkwardly.
+Both Antetokounmpo and the Memphis Grizzlies’ Morant were hurt on drives to the basket where each landed awkwardly.

 Antetokounmpo came down hard on his backside after being fouled by Miami’s Kevin Love.
 The Bucks’ forward got up slowly with 4:13 left in the first quarter.
 He picked up his second foul about 2 1/2 minutes later but played about 11 minutes for the Eastern Conference’s No. 1 seed.